 As with the HALT mode, it is necessary to program two NOP's to allow clock resynchronization upon return from the IDLE mode.
 The NOP's are placed either at the beginning of the IDLE Timer interrupt routine or immediately following the "enter IDLE mode" instruction.

-For more information on the IDLE Timer and its associated interrupt, see the description in TIMER TO (IDLE TIMER).
+For more information on the IDLE Timer and its associated interrupt, see the description in the Timer T0 (IDLE Timer).